Pet owner stroking his cat and dog together

 39% of people are using a flea or tick treatment monthly on their pets, while 7% report never giving their pet a flea treatment, or only doing so when seeing a flea or tick on their coat.

-Practising responsible usage helps to put your pet at risk.
+Practising responsible usage helps to keep your pet protected.
 Flea problems can quickly escalate, causing our pets discomfort and being a real pain for us if they infest our homes, which is why it’s important for owners to treat pets according to their lifestyle, as their risk may vary.

 Worming your pet